The United Food Bank and Services of Plant City, Inc.

 Brian West – (Emeritus)

-Brian is a third generation citizen, and life-long resident of Plant City.
+Brian is a third-generation citizen and life-long resident, of Plant City, FL.
 He is a graduate of Plant City High School and Florida Southern College where he earned a Bachelor’s Degree in Human Resource Management, with a minor in Finance.